 Make Sure to Use Header Tags Properly

 Search engine bots love clear markups and flawless code.
+When learning how to write content, knowing to format correctly is absolutely essential.
 If they can easily scan the structure, extract the most valuable information and index it properly without spending any additional crawl budget, it definitely helps you get higher rankings.
 A correct use of H1-H6 tags is crucial if you want your content to be included in the featured snippet.
 Some SEOs, including Barry Schwartz, recommend also using Schema.org Markup.

 Keep Working to Take Snippets From Your Competitors (and defend your spot once you got one)